julsam/Momoko-Engine/README.markdown

 # Momoko Engine 桃子エンジン

 Momoko Engine is a 2D game engine inspired by Monocle Engine, Ogre3d, Flash Punk & Flixel, and the game Cobalt by OxeyeGames.
-The goal is to use OpenGL for rendering, and have a powerfull ingame editor.

 ## Current dependencies:

- * SDL
+ * SDL (window + inputs)
- * DevIL
+ * DevIL (images)
- * OpenGL
+ * OpenGL (rendering)

 It should compile on GNU/Linux for now